What is a Chemical Peel?

 Phase One Chemical Peel: A Phase One treatment is ideal for a patient’s first peel, or for patients with sensitive skin.
 This treatment combats acne and skin congestion (clogged pores), reduces fine lines and wrinkles, and diminishes hyperpigmentation.
 Once patients finish an initial Phase One treatment, our aestheticians will evaluate and advise as to whether a Phase Two treatment is needed.

-Sunflower Dermatology provides all our patients with before and after pictures to track their results.
+Epiphany Dermatology provides all our patients with before and after pictures to track their results.

 What are the Different Types of Chemical Peels?